NVIDIA/TensorRT-LLM/examples/quantization/README.md

 ## APIs

 [`quantize.py`](./quantize.py) uses the quantization toolkit to calibrate the PyTorch models and export TensorRT-LLM checkpoints.
 Each TensorRT-LLM checkpoint contains a config file (in .json format) and one or several rank weight files (in .safetensors format).
+It will produce one another quantization config for per-layer's information when setting auto quantization.
 The checkpoints can be directly used by `trtllm-build` command to build TensorRT-LLM engines.
 See this [`doc`](../../docs/source/architecture/checkpoint.md) for more details on the TensorRT-LLM checkpoint format.

 > *This quantization step may take a long time to finish and requires large GPU memory.
 Please use a server grade GPU if a GPU out-of-memory error occurs*